VISIT OUR HISTORICAL LOCATIONS

 Curtin-Eagle Ironworks – Public – Curtin Village was part of a large iron plantation operated by Roland Curtin and his family from 1810 to 1921.
 Today, the buildings and grounds are preserved to give visitors historical insights into life as it was in a company town in the 1800s.
 The site includes the waterwheel-powered Pleasant Furnace and 19th century machines and tools, the Curtin Family Mansion, built in 1830, the workers’ village.
 The historical site is owned by the Pennsylvania Historical and Museum Commission and managed by the Roland Curtin Foundation.
-Guided tours are available on weekends.
+Tours are available on weekends.

 Howard – Industrial development on Bald Eagle Creek provided power for the Howard Iron Works and the Howard Brick Company.
 The creek also provided a location and early access to the Bald Eagle and Spring Creek Navigation Company canal system, in operation by 1837.
 Most recently the creek provided the water corridor for the John Foster Sayers dam and lake.
 Of additional significance: Howard resident Bernard Lauth invented and patented the process for cold rolling of iron in 1859, setting the stage for the manufacture of steel.
 In 1871, he became an owner of the Howard Furnace where he built a rolling mill in 1882.